-15.1 Given that the proposal would not result in the loss of the majority of the open space and that this is not designated as Protected Open Space in the UDP, it is considered that the harm arising from the enclosure of this section of the space would not result in substantial in degree.
-The fact that the turning head would remain unchanged as a result of the development would ensure that the proposals would not result in any adverse impact on highway safety.
+15.1 Given that the proposal would not result in the loss of the majority of the open space and that this is not designated as Protected Open Space in the UDP, it is considered that the harm arising from the enclosure of this section of the space would not result in substantial harm.
+The fact that the turning head would remain unchanged as a result of the development would ensure that the proposals would not result in any adverse impact on highway safety, subject to a condition requiring the provision of a retaining wall on the southern boundary of the site.
 The proposed development would not result in an adverse impact on the amenity of neighbouring properties or the character of the surrounding area, subject to appropriate means of enclosure of the green space, which can be secured by condition.
 The proposals would therefore comply with the relevant national and local planning policies quoted above.